Abhijit Banerjee, wife Duflo draped in Dhoti and Sari receive medals of Nobel Prize

 The Nobel Prize tweeted, "Watch Abhijit Banerjee, Esther Duflo and Michael Kremer receive their medals and diplomas at the #NobelPrize award ceremony today.
 Congratulations!
 They were awarded the 2019 Prize in Economic Sciences "for their experimental approach to alleviating global poverty."

-Abhijit, an Indian-born American professor at Massachusetts Institute of Technology, has won the Nobel in economics for 2019, jointly with his wife French-American Esther Duflo and Michael Kremer of Harvard University for "experimental approach to alleviating global poverty".
+Abhijit, an Indian-born American professor at Massachusetts Institute of Technology, has won the Nobel in economics for 2019, jointly with his wife French-American Esther Duflo and Michael Kremer of Harvard University for "an experimental approach to alleviating global poverty".

 He married Duflo four years now who also works at Massachusetts Institute of Technology (MIT), Cambridge, MA, US.
 Abhijit is the second Indian Nobel laureate in Economic after Amartya Sen.

-Abhijit born in Mumbai, did his schooling at South Point School and had graduated in economics from the famed Presidency College (now University) in Kolkata.
+Abhijit born in Mumbai did his schooling at South Point School and had graduated in economics from the famed Presidency College (now University) in Kolkata.
 Later, he completed his Masters from the Jawaharlal Nehru University in New Delhi.
 He did his PhD from Harvard University, Cambridge, US.